Kunulaa/Demo/README.md

 # Demo
 This is my first repository
-This is the scond commit
+This is the first commit